 While deferring payments shouldn’t affect your credit score, mistakes can be made.
 It’s important to have written proof of your deferral and that the lender won’t report it to the credit bureaus.
 If there are any mistakes in reporting, your only defense is to have written proof.
 If you do decide to defer payments, it’s important to keep an eye on your credit report to ensure that there are no errors.

-As we enter the post-virus days, there are still going to be many people struggling with making ends meet.
-Just because the virus is not affecting as many people doesn’t mean that everything will return to normal immediately.
-The coronavirus has taken an unprecedented toll on Canadians’ mental health and well-being, and it will likely take more than a few months for people to get themselves situated into a better financial position.
+As we move forward from this, there are still going to be many people struggling with making ends meet.
+Things will likely not return to normal immediately.
+This time has taken an unprecedented toll on Canadians’ mental health and well-being, and it will likely take more than a few months for people to get themselves situated in a better financial position.

 What Options Do You Have?